On the complexity of $\mathbb H$-coloring for special oriented trees: Preliminaries

-An \emph{oriented path} is a digraph $\mathbb P$ which consists of a non-repeating sequence of vertices $\langle v_0 v_1 \dots v_k\rangle$ (allowing for the degenerate case $k=0$) such that precisely one of $(v_{i-1},v_i),(v_i,v_{i-1})$ is an edge, for each $i\in [k]$.
-We require oriented paths to have a fixed direction, and thus an \emph{initial} and a \emph{terminal} vertex.
+An \emph{oriented path} is a digraph $\mathbb P$ which consists of a non-repeating sequence of vertices $\langle v_0 v_1 \dots v_k\rangle$ (allowing for the degenerate case $k=0$) such that precisely one of $(v_{i-1},v_i),(v_i,v_{i-1})$ is an edge, for each $i\in [k]$; the number $k$ is called the \emph{length} of $\mathbb P$.
+We usually require oriented paths to have a fixed direction, and thus an \emph{initial} and a \emph{terminal} vertex.
+An \emph{oriented cycle} is a digraph which can be obtained from an oriented path of nonzero length by identifying the initial and terminal vertex.